quii/learn-go-with-tests/databases.md

 ```

-And our migration files, which will be used in the tests
+And our migration files, which will be used in the tests.

 ```sh
 ~$ mkdir migrations